TinManTex/InfiniteHeaven/tpp-release/gamedir-ih/GameDir/mod/docs/Infinite Heaven/Readme.txt

 API: LoadExternalModule: Don't reload module if prevModule and not isReload.
 This was causing the early InfInit LoadExternalModuled modules Ivars,IvarsPersist and InfSoldierFaceAndBody to be reloaded.
 In the case of InfSoldierFaceAndBody it would loose all its data since those functions were called manually rather than PostAllModulesLoad.

+API: InfUserMarker.GetMarkerPosition return type changed from Vector3 to {x,y,z} as it's more commonly used through other IH functions.

 r260 - 2023-03-10
 Fix: quest adding their missionPacks in helispace - thanks CapLag for an unrelated report that made me test something related.